Itailevi420/vimwiki/IBM-2022-SYSTEMS.md

                     so to make things easy you need to keep a list/ledger so you wont runover someone else's work and vise versa.

+CEC             : a physical cage or drawer that holds the processors in the
+                  system

 IRD             : intelligent Resource Director (_IRD_)